NYU Tel Aviv Site Director

 Benjamin Hary | The Languages of Israel

 Professor Benjamin Hary is the Site Director of NYUTA and a Professor at the Skirball Department of Hebrew and Judaic Studies.
 Up until 2014 he was a Professor of Hebrew, Arabic, and Linguistics and the Director of the Program in Linguistics at Emory University.
 He is the author of Multiglossia in Judeo-Arabic (1992), Translating Religion (2009) and Daily Life in Israel (2012, with R. Adler).
 He is also the editor and co-editor of Judaism and Islam (2000), Corpus Linguistics and Modern Hebrew (2003), and Esoteric and Exoteric Aspects in Judeo-Arabic Culture in 2006.
 His recent Languages in Jewish Communities, Past and Present (2018, with Sarah Benor) demonstrates his focused research on issues such as why and how Jews (and for that matter, Christians and Muslims as well) speak and write differently from people who are not Jews or Christians and Muslims.
-Hary has published over 50 articles and book reviews on Judeo-Arabic, as well as Arabic and Hebrew linguistics, and has lectured widely in Europe, Israel, Egypt and North America.
-His is currently working on completing his book, Sacred Texts in Egyptian Judeo-Arabic.
+Hary has published over 50 articles and book reviews on Judeo-Arabic, as well as Arabic and Hebrew linguistics, and has lectured widely in Europe, Israel, Egypt, the UAE, and North America.
+He is currently working on completing his book, Sacred Texts in Egyptian Judeo-Arabic.
 His research interests include Jewish language varieties in general and Judeo-Arabic in particular, Jews in the Islamic world, the politics of Arabic language use in Israeli society, corpus linguistics, Language and Religion, dialectology, and sociolinguistics.In addition to Hary’s role as the Director of NYUTA, he also co-teaches The Languages of Israel; occasional seminars in Judeo-Arabic; and several Independent Studies courses.

 NYU Tel Aviv Assistant Director for Academics